cornell-brg/pydgin/README.rst

 - arm:     Pydgin ISS for executing ARMv5 binaries.
 - parc:    Pydgin ISS for executing PARC binaries.

-The following directories contain experimental interpreters for executing textual files.
-They serve no purpose other than to learn more about the capabilities of the RPython translation toolchain.

-- parc_interp: An interpreter for the complete PARC ISA.
-- asm_toy_2:   A toy interpreter for (less) simple PARC assembly files.
-- asm_toy_1:   A toy interpreter for (very) simple PARC assembly files.
-- bf:          A simple interpreter for a toy language.

 Please see the README files in each subdirectory for more information.